How to educate a gifted child

 The issues that can arise with a gifted child

-It is always hoped that a gifted child can be recognised from an early age and then receive the help and encouragement that they need in order to be able to really flourish and use their skills.
-Whilst this does happen in the most part, there is always a chance that a gifted child will encounter some problems along the way.
+It is always hoped that gifted children can be recognised from an early age and receive the help and encouragement they need to flourish and use their skills.
+Whilst this does happen, for the most part, there is always a chance that a gifted child will encounter some problems along the way.

 Another issue that can arise is that a gifted child can find it harder to make friends than other children.
-They will not always be able to connect with those who are not academically the same as them, which can leave them feeling isolated.
+They will not always be able to connect with those who are not academically the same as them, leaving them feeling isolated.

 Schoolwork can be another problem.
-As they are likely to be able to finish their work quickly, they are most likely to get bored whilst they are waiting.
-More often than not, they will be advised to do more of the same, however, this can leave them switching off rather than focusing.
+As gifted children are likely to finish their work quickly, they are most likely to get bored whilst they are waiting.
+More often than not, they will be advised to do more of the same.
+However, this can leave them switching off rather than focusing.

 How can you effectively educate a gifted child?

-So, the question is, how do you make sure that a gifted child is properly educated to their level?
-This can be hard to do and without the right encouragement, the talent that a gifted child has might be wasted.
+So, the question is, how do you make sure that a gifted child is adequately educated to their level?
+This can be hard to do, and without the right encouragement, the talent that a gifted child has might be wasted.

-The main thing to always consider when it comes to educating a gifted child is that they need to have challenges when it comes to their learning.
+The main thing to always consider when it comes to educating gifted children is that they need to have challenges in their learning.
 This is not only important at school, but also at home.
-They should be able to access learning within the classroom, with the support of their children and also at home, in the evening, at the weekends and also during the school holidays.
+They should be able to access learning within the classroom, with the support of their classmates, at home for weekends and during the school holidays.

-Of course, within a school setting it can be hard for a gifted child to be taught in a class of mixed ability, however, a teacher should be able to ensure that they have the enrichment that they need for their level.
-A gifted child may even be able to work with those in older classes, or alone with staff members, should their ability allow them to.
-This can then be taken further in secondary school, although, this will of course depend on the resources of the school.
+Of course, it can be challenging for a gifted child to be taught in a class of mixed abilities within a school setting.
+However, a teacher should ensure that they have the enrichment that they need for their level.
+A gifted child may even be able to work with those in older classes or alone with staff members, should their ability allow them to.
+This can then be taken further in secondary school, although this will depend on the school’s resources.

 Parents can do additional things to help their gifted children to succeed too.
 They can decide to work with them at home, planning activities that will challenge them.
 Of course, this may not always be easy for every parent to do, which means that they need to ask for help from a professional.